 - 1/4 cup coconut milk

 - 2 tbsp. freshly-squeezed lime juice

 - 3-4 tbsp. sugar (white, depending on the sweetness/ripeness of your fruit)

 Slice up all the fruit - except the contrasting red fruit (raspberries, strawberries, or dried cranberries) - and place in a mixing bowl.

 Drizzle over the lime juice and gently stir to combine.
 Then sprinkle over the sugar, stirring to combine.
 Set in the refrigerator for at least 30 minutes, or until you plan on serving your salad.

 Before serving, pour over the coconut milk and stir once again.
 Taste-test the salad for sweetness, adding more sugar if desired.
 If too sweet for your taste, squeeze over some more lime juice.
-Portion up into bowls and top with some of the red contrasting fruit - raspberries, strawberries or dried cranberries (the latter are very nice for Christmas).
-ENJOY!
+Portion up into bowls and top with some of the red contrasting fruit - raspberries, strawberries or dried cranberries.

 - This salad is beautiful for a party served in martini glasses (as shown).

 - It's also easy and delicious made ahead of time, as the fruit needs time to absorb the sugar and lime juice, making it taste even better (you can make it up to 8 hours in advance, then place covered in the refrigerator).
 Just hold off adding the coconut milk until guests arrive, then pour it over and give another gentle stir and taste-test.